v-hill/parallel-delaunay/README.md

 Speed!
 This is a pure python implemenation of the Guibas &amp; Stolfi's divide and conquer algorithm.
 The divide and conquer algorithm has been shown to be the [fastest](https://people.eecs.berkeley.edu/~jrs/meshpapers/SuDrysdale.pdf) DT generation technique, with O(*n* log *n*) running time.
 Furthermore, this code has been parallelised using the MPI for Python ([mpi4py](https://github.com/mpi4py/mpi4py)) library to utilise multiple CPU cores.
 This allows the algorithm to be efficiently scaled for distributed computing across supercomputer nodes.

+## PLEASE NOTE

+**This library is currently a work in progress.
+As such it is currently about 1000 lines of function definitions with no running script.**

 ## Structure
 This repository is currently structured as follows.